EU labour force survey - methodology

-For further details and treatment of borderline cases (like seasonal workers, lay-offs, unpaid family workers, employment in activities for own-consumption, vocational training, absences, etc.) see variable WSTATOR in the Core variables (user guide) and explanatory notes.
+For further details and treatment of borderline cases (like seasonal workers, lay-offs, unpaid family workers, employment in activities for own-consumption, vocational training, absences, etc.) see variable WSTATOR in the EU-LFS explanatory notes and EU-LFS user guide.

 Unemployed persons comprise persons aged 15 to 74 years who were:

 - (1) not employed according to the definition of employment above;

 - (2) currently available for work, i.e. were available for paid employment or self-employment before the end of the two weeks following the reference week;

 - (3) actively seeking work, i.e. had taken specific steps in the four week period ending with the reference week to seek paid employment or self-employment or who found a job to start later, i.e. within a period of at most three months from the end of the reference week.